ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 The above is obviously an egregious use of comments.
 Python is readable enough that none of the above comments are particularly required.
 However, hopefully you can see that explaining "*what*" really does not help the reader.

 Sometimes, explaining *what* the code does feel like a necessity.
 In such cases we refer back to our stance on [complex code](#complexity).
 If the code is complex enough that *what*-based comments are required, then the code would likely benefit from being refactored.
-The exception to this is *regular expressions*.
-If the code uses regex, then the comments should explain what the code is doing.
+The exception to this is circumstances like regular expressions.
+If the code uses something like regex, then the comments should explain what the code is doing.
 Computers read regex, humans do not (well, not easily).

 ## Scalability/Expandability

 Can the code be repurposed in a new context?
-Again, we are going to stick with the factorial function for simplicity, spotting scalability problems is usually rather difficult (without lots of domain knowledge).
+We appreciate that spotting scalability problems is usually rather difficult in more complex codebases without lots of domain knowledge.
+Generally, you should be looking to see if some code can be modularised so that it can be repurposed elsewhere.

 ```python title="Bad code"
 # ...
 Code ... #